-SOCI 4309 The Community
+SOCI 4309 Community and Community Development

 This course is a study of the physical, social, psychological, and institutional characteristics of communities in the United States.
 Problems in the community are stressed.
+What we do, how we organize our activities, and how we move our communities to greater prosperity are of utmost concern in this class.
 This is a writing intensive course.
+Offered: Fall / Every two years